BenLauwens/ThinkJulia.jl/docs/src/chap15.md

 ## Rectangles

-Sometimes it is obvious what the attributes of an object should be, but other times you have to make decisions.
+Sometimes it is obvious what the fields of an object should be, but other times you have to make decisions.
 For example, imagine you are designing a type to represent rectangles.
-What attributes would you use to specify the location and size of a rectangle?
+What fields would you use to specify the location and size of a rectangle?
 You can ignore angle; to keep things simple, assume that the rectangle is either vertical or horizontal.

 There are at least two possibilities: